 P2890L39

-a) A function that defines a method of mapping the IEEE 802.11 PSDUs into a framing format suitable for sending and receiving user data and management information between two or more STAs.
+a) A function that defines a method of mapping the IEEE 802.11 PSDUs into a PPDU format suitable for sending and receiving data, management and control information between two or more STAs.

 P2893L9

-NOTE—The CH_BANDWIDTH_IN_NON_HT parameter is not present when the frame is transmitted by a non-VHT STA.
-The CH_BANDWIDTH_IN_NON_HT parameter is not present when the frame is transmitted by a VHT STA to a non-VHT STA.
+NOTE—The CH_BANDWIDTH_IN_NON_HT parameter is not present when the PPDU is transmitted by a non-VHT STA.
+The CH_BANDWIDTH_IN_NON_HT parameter is not present when the PPDU is transmitted by a VHT STA to a non-VHT STA.
 See 10.6.12 (Channel Width in non-HT and non-HT duplicate PPDUs).

 P2893L21

-NOTE—The DYN_BANDWIDTH_IN_NON_HT parameter is not present when the frame is transmitted by a non-VHT STA.
-The DYN_BANDWIDTH_IN_NON_HT parameter is not present when the frame is transmitted by a VHT STA to a non-VHT STA.
+NOTE—The DYN_BANDWIDTH_IN_NON_HT parameter is not present when the PPDU is transmitted by a non-VHT STA.
+The DYN_BANDWIDTH_IN_NON_HT parameter is not present when the PPDU is transmitted by a VHT STA to a non-VHT STA.
 See 10.6.12 (Channel Width in non-HT and non-HT duplicate PPDUs).

 P2894L59

 The allowed values for the RCPI are in the range 0 to 255, as defined in 17.3.10.7 (Received channel power indicator (RCPI) measurement).
 This parameter is a measure by the PHY of the received channel power.
 RCPI indications of 8 bits are supported.
-RCPI shall be measured over the entire received frame or by other equivalent means that meet the specified accuracy.
+RCPI shall be measured over the entire received PPDU or by other equivalent means that meet the specified accuracy.

 P2895L1